 After leaving Portsmouth, Va., I set out to begin the ICW.
 I spent Thanksgiving anchored in Belhaven, N.C., and reunited with two boaters I met at Zahniser’s Yachting Center.

-Continuing down the ICW, I headed for Charleston City Marina in Charleston, S.C., and did more sightseeing.
+Continuing down the ICW, I headed for Safe Harbor Charleston City in Charleston, S.C., and did more sightseeing.
 Sailor was thrilled at her first dolphin sighting.
 The marina offered a courtesy shuttle to downtown, which made it easy to explore the city, particularly the French Quarter and Battery Promenade.

 Moving south on the next leg, I landed at Downtown Marina in Beaufort, S.C.
 The marina staff was extremely helpful, and I enjoyed walking through the historic district and visiting antebellum mansions.